Pop (British and Irish TV channel)

-Pop, stylized in all caps, is a British free-to-air children's television channel owned by Narrative Entertainment UK Limited, targeting audiences aged 6 to 10.
-Launched on 1 October 2002 as Toons&Tunes by Chart Show Channels (CSC) Media Group, it later took on its current name and got sold to Sony Pictures Television, who in turn sold it and its local channels to its current owner in 2021.
+Pop (stylized as PoP or POP) is a British FAST channel and an outgoing free-to-air children's television channel owned by Narrative Entertainment UK Limited, targeting audiences aged 6 to 10.
+Launched on 29 May 2003 as Toons&Tunes by Chart Show Channels (CSC) Media Group, it later took on its current name and was sold to Sony Pictures Television, who in turn sold it and its local channels to its current owner in 2021.

 History

 Pop was originally launched on 29 May 2003 by Chart Show Channels (CSC) Media Group as Toons&Tunes.
 Toons&Tunes was then later rebranded as its current name, Pop (formerly stylized as pop and POP!) in the following month.
+In September 2003, a timeshift sister network - Pop Plus, was launched.
+Originally, the network focused on music videos with animated programming also part of the schedule, but with the numerous music video network options on British television at the time, this focus was quickly abandoned in 2004, when the animated content became much more prominent.
+Music videos continued to be carried on and off until 2010, before eventually being abandoned entirely.
+Initially, the channel broadcast animated content sourced from Granada Media's programming library under a six-month non-exclusive deal, before transitioning to content sourced mainly from DIC Entertainment and Nelvana.
+In 2004 they launched Tiny Pop, a preschool channel and its content if for ages 0 to 7.

-In the channel's early years, links were presented by Rorry, a lime green dragon with a Scottish accent, who was animated live.
-He was accompanied by Purrdy, a dragon/cat hybrid who also appeared in the original Tricky programme on ITV1, it was sometimes followed by a programme known as "The Cheeky Monkey Show" which features the live links of the animated coloured monkeys known as "The Cheeky Monkeys," that was later known by appearing on its sister channel Tiny Pop until its retirement at the end of June 2009.
+In the channel's early years, links were presented by Rorry, formerly known as Tricky, an animated lime green dragon who used to host a Saturday morning show in the autumn of 1997, but was repurposed for the Pop channel.
+Tricky spoke with a northern English dialect, while Rorry spoke in a different voice with a Scottish accent, both versions were animated live through computer cues.
+He was accompanied by Purrdy, a dragon/cat hybrid who also appeared in the original Tricky programme on ITV, it was sometimes followed by a programme known as "The Cheeky Monkey Show" which features the live links of the animated coloured monkeys known as "The Cheeky Monkeys".